rubbingalcoholic/cowcrypt/tutorials/rsa-threaded-keygen.md

 This message tells the worker to encrypt RSA plaintext given a public key.
 The following properties must be passed into the request object:

-* plaintext:	(ASCII-encoded binary string) The plaintext to encrypt
+* plaintext:	(ASCII-encoded binary string) The plaintext to encrypt, for your security this should be EME PKCS1 v1.5-encoded
 * n:			(BigInt) The modulus n
 * e:			(BigInt) The public exponent e